fortress07/LLM-Data-Poisoning-Simulation-Sandbox/docs/THREAT_MODEL.md

 This is the same threat as the confusable scanner, one layer up: the statistics were never fooled, the reviewer was.

-### Mapping to the OWASP Top 10:2025

-Four review passes have run against this codebase, the most recent mapped to the 2025 list.
-Two of the 2025 changes matter here.
-SSRF is no longer its own entry and folds into A01 Broken Access Control, which is where the untrusted replay reaching the network now sits.
-A10 Mishandling of Exceptional Conditions is new, and it turned out to be the single largest bucket for this kind of
-tool: unbounded allocations, an uncaught RecursionError on a deeply nested line, and a NaN that propagated into a metric until a broken detector looked perfect.

-The full table with each fix is in the README.
-The distribution across categories, five high, eight medium and five low, is in `docs/assets/owasp.svg`.

-Nothing was found under A04 Cryptographic Failures or A07 Authentication Failures, which is expected: the tool has no authentication surface and uses SHA-256 for content addressing only, never for secrecy.

 ### What the network guard does and does not cover

 `NetworkIsolation` patches `connect`, `connect_ex`, `sendto`, `create_connection`, `getaddrinfo`,